openwallet-foundation-labs/vc-api/README.md

 [ew-did-registry](https://github.com/energywebfoundation/ew-did-registry) Though some code should be integrated between ew-did-registry and this repository, it is currently useful to have the sample wallets in a separate application to avoid a circular dependency where `iam-client-lib` depends on `ssi/ew-did-registry` which depends on `iam-client-lib`.

+## Relevant SSI Ecosystem Entities
+### W3C Credentials Community Group
+The [W3C Credentials Community Group](https://w3c-ccg.github.io/) provides drafting and incubating Internet specifications for further standardization and prototyping and testing reference implementations.
+Several of these specifications are used to guide the development of the wallets in this repository.
+Though these specifications are not on the W3C standards track, adherance to them is valuable because:
+- It leverages the design and experience of a collaboration of experts in the SSI credentials ecosystem
+- It increases interoperability and the likelihood that apps/components could be swapped for other implementations

+#### Universal Wallet Interop Spec
+The [W3C Credentials Community Group](https://w3c-ccg.github.io/) [Universal Wallet Interop Specification](https://w3c-ccg.github.io/universal-wallet-interop-spec/) provides a model for how wallet data could be made interoperable between other wallet implementations.

+### DIF Wallet Security Group
+The [DIF Wallet Secruity Group](https://identity.foundation/working-groups/wallet-security.html) is helping defined SSI wallet best practices.

 ## Connect with Energy Web
 - [Twitter](https://twitter.com/energywebx)